-Appendix Figure 6.
+Additional File Figure 6.
 Relationship of absolute prevalence increase following An. stephensi introduction and estimated extrinsic incubation period (EIP) across Ethiopia.
 Points are jittered on the x-axis to aid interpretation but are integer values in the data.
 Line represents a linear regression of the relationship of increase in prevalence and EIP.
-Colour of points refers to the prevalence in all ages pre-An. stephensi introduction.
+Colour of points refers to the prevalence in all ages pre-An. stephensi introduction.4.
+Limitations and opportunities for data collection

 Additional limitations to the modelling approach